-While most fitness studios have lavish equipment parks, this special equipment is missing in your own four walls.
+While most gyms have lavish equipment parks, this special equipment is missing in your own four walls.
 Even when traveling, it is usually not available.
 Since bodyweight training does not require any equipment, the fitness athlete is independent of time and place.
 He trains when and where he feels like it.

 The Bodyweight Workout is easy on your wallet in many ways.
 Especially when traveling, you don't have to pay the often steep daily rates for visiting a local gym.
 If you forego the gym altogether in favor of training with your own body weight (which also has its disadvantages), you save on all fees and possible travel costs.
 However, there is no need to invest in new fitness equipment for the home, as it is not required for self-weight training.

 For many recreational athletes, saving time is the most important argument of all.
-You reduce your gym visits to a minimum, perhaps to one or two visits per week, and compensate for the rest of the workout with a bodyweight session.
+You reduce your gym visits to a minimum, perhaps to one or two visits per week, and compensate for the rest of the workout with a bodyweight workout.
 Again, this works just as well in your own home as it does in the office, at the park, or on the playground that's deserted in the evenings.
-Wherever you are, you're always ready to go.
+Wherever you are, you are always ready to go.
 There is no loss of time here and the workout itself takes a comparatively short time thanks to the high intensity.